declare-lab/segue/README.md

  - `few_shot.py` for few-shot learning

-Modify the above scripts as appropriate for your use case, e.g. output directories, training settings, range of checkpoints to average.
+Modify the above scripts as appropriate for your use case, e.g. output directories, training settings, range of checkpoints to average, HF Datasets cache directory.

 If you want to write your own tasks, we also have the classes `SegueForRegression` and `SegueForClassification`.
 For classification, the number of classes can be specified through the `n_classes` field in model config,